 When wood falls into a rope, it is rapidly decelerated and this majorly increases the load (or the force of the weight) on the rope.
 The rope may hold the first time, or many, but over time, a rope experiencing repeated excess loading will fail.
 This is called cycles to failure, or the number of times you can us a rope before it breaks.
 The number decreases dramatically the higher the load.

 Even small branches can easily fall and cause significant damage to your eyes, head or feet if they are unprotected.
 If using a chainsaw, steel toe boots, chainsaw pants or chaps, ear protection, eye protection, gloves and helmet are required.
 We do not recommend or advise using a chainsaw.
 If you do use one, do not use a chainsaw alone, on a ladder, and without proper knowledge or instruction.

 Since you likely came here looking for DIY tree trimming services in Toronto, you may already know that pruning is the best way to keep your tree looking good, safe and healthy.
 Many large dead and broken limbs hanging in trees can be hazardous if people or pets are underneath the trees on a regular basis.

-Trees growing in the urban environment are subjected to a lot of stress, but also lots sunlight.
-They may become overgrown, over-extended overtop of your house, or have too many branches and limbs to grow properly into the future.
+Trees growing in the urban environment are subject to a lot of stress, but also lots of sunlight.
+They may become overgrown, overextended over top of your house, or have too many branches and limbs to grow properly into the future.

-If you’d like advice on tree trimming, or if you started a DIY Tree Trimming project and want some help – give us a call at 416-858-5466 or contact us for a free consultation.
+If you’d like advice on tree trimming, or if you started a DIY tree trimming project and want some help, give us a call at 416-757-0505 or contact us for a free consultation.